ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 Traditional Helicopter – Tuning
 ===============================

-This tuning guide is applicable to all versions of ArduCopter for traditional helicopters.
-However, it is written for Copter 3.4 and newer.
-Since the names of parameters, and scaling, were changed from Copter 3.3 to 3.4 the :ref:`old tuning guide is archived here <traditional-helicopter-archived-tuning>`
+This tuning guide is applicable to current versions of ArduCopter for traditional helicopters.
+See the :ref:`old tuning guide which is archived here <traditional-helicopter-archived-tuning>` for old versions.

 For making setting changes to traditional helicopters, users are reminded to use only the Full or Complete Parameter List in your ground station software.